FUNDAMENTAL CRITICAL CARE SUPPORT

 - Certificate of successful course completion

-For additional information about the FCCS Course see the Society Of Critical Care Medicine visit their website.
+For additional information about the FCCS course, visit the Society of Critical Care Medicine.

 For more information about courses offered at J.W.
 Ruby Memorial Hospital, email CCTItraining@wvumedicine.org.